u235axe/FeOFu/3_NewLanguage.md

   - high level: *accelerate, futhark* ; **automagically works (or not)** (depends on fusion implicitly)
   - low level: *obsidian, [Functional Compute Language](https://github.com/dybber/fcl/blob/master/publications/fhpc2016-fcl.pdf)* ; **explicit user control**

+ - Frontend syntax (curlybraced imperative-like, functional Haskell like)
+ - Domain model for GPU concepts (primitive types and functions)
+ - Nodegraph editing: what would be the good representation and mechanism for node based editing of a functional language?
+ - Node edig tech: nodejs + yarn + ..., server side rendering and streaming...

 ## Current design of the compiler: